mattyg986/pladder-python-fastapi/DOCKER_DEPLOYMENT.md

 **Railway Deployment Issues**
 - Check Railway logs in the dashboard
 - Verify environment variables are properly set
 - Check if the health check endpoint is working

+**Slow or Timeout Railway Deployments**
+- Use the specialized `railway.Dockerfile` instead of the regular Dockerfile
+- Use the `deploy-railway.sh` script for optimized deployments
+- Check your `.railwayignore` file to ensure large directories are excluded
+- Remove node_modules and other large directories before deploying
+- Consider splitting your app into smaller services if it's still too large